Way #1

 When we are sharing our feelings with each other it is helpful to be able to distinguish between feelings and thoughts.
 Feelings are windows into our interior emotions, and sharing them helps deepen our intimate connection, especially when we share the more vulnerable ones, like hurt and fear.

-At times, a thought can sound like a feeling even though it actually leaves the emotions out.
+At times, a thought can sound like a feeling even though it doesn’t identify the emotion.
 “I feel that my efforts are not appreciated.”
 “I feel like I can’t do anything right.”
 A clue that a statement is actually a thought is when we add a word after “feel,” such as “that” or “like.”

-One possible clarifying response to a thought expressed as a feeling is to ask, “How does that make you feel inside?”
+One possible clarifying response to a thought containing an unexpressed feeling is to ask, “How does that feel?”
 Another is to ask about the typical feeling that the statement implies.
 “That could feel hurtful.
 Does it?”
 “That would feel frustrating for me.
 Does it for you?”

 SLOWING DOWN TOGETHER ALONE